nishantkr18/RLOS-2021-Microsoft/README.md

 At the end of the program, students will present each of their projects to the Microsoft Research Real World Reinforcement Learning team online.

-## Project Abstract:
+## Project Abstract (proposed):
-Example parsing is an expensive part of VW training pipeline.
-Support for parallel parsing of text input was contributed last year, but it doesn’t support the more efficient cache format.
+Vowpal Wabbit is known for its blazing-fast performance.
+However, VW's parsers can be a bottleneck for most operations, so an effective way to multithread the parsers is required to unleash their true potential.
+Last year, parallel parsing support for text input format was provided.
+This project builds upon that by providing a better and more efficient way to read and write cache, support for multiple passes, multiline examples, and JSON/DsJSON input formats.

-- **Goals**: Design and implement an extension to the cache file format to support efficient parallel parsing.
+- **Goal**: Design and implement an extension to the cache file format to support efficient parallel parsing.

-- **Outcomes**: Ability to utilize multicore machines more effectively when training with cache format.
+- **Outcome**: Ability to utilize multicore machines more effectively when training with cache format.

 ## Code:
 All the work can be found here in the form of pull requests. [link](https://github.com/nishantkr18/vowpal_wabbit/pulls).